JonathanOmisore/Reddish/README.md

 Usage:

-1. Enter the subreddits you want in subreddits.txt (line superated)
+1. Enter subreddits in subreddits.txt (line superated)
 2. Run the command "python Reddish/reddish.py
 3. Press enter to get posts from the next subreddit